-The Department of Immigration and Border Protection (DIBP) has commenced a transition to the Departure SmartGate system for processing passengers leaving Australia.
-These gates are progressively being rolled out at Australia's international airports and are currently in use at Kingsford Smith (Sydney), Eagle Farm (Brisbane) and Tullamarine (Melbourne).
-Passengers using Departure SmartGates are required to place their outgoing passenger card in drop boxes located near the Departure SmartGate rather than physically hand them to Australian Border Force officers.
+The Department of Immigration and Border Protection (DIBP) is progressively rolling out new technologies to streamline and strengthen border operations.
+In Australia’s international airports Departure SmartGates are currently in use at Kingsford Smith (Sydney), Eagle Farm (Brisbane) and Tullamarine (Melbourne) for processing passengers leaving Australia.
+Passengers using Departure SmartGates place their outgoing passenger card in drop boxes located near the Departure SmartGate rather than handing them to Australian Border Force officers.

-Coinciding with the roll-out of these gates, there has been an increase in outgoing passenger cards not being collected due to passengers failing to place their outwards passenger cards into the drop boxes.
+Coinciding with the roll-out of Departure SmartGates, there has been an increase in outgoing passenger cards not being collected due to passengers failing to place their cards into the drop boxes.
 The ABS and DIBP have been working together to mitigate this issue and to minimise the impact on data quality.
 To maintain quality, the ABS is using data from the DIBP Travel and Immigration Processing System (TRIPS) system.

-For December 2015, the ABS added 108,582 records to account for outgoing passenger cards missing from Kingsford Smith, Eagle Farm and Tullamarine.
-This figure also included a high level of missing departure cards from Perth on 1 and 2 December.
-The ABS added 1,572 records to account for a high level of missing incoming passenger cards from Kingsford Smith (Sydney) Airport on 23 December.
-A total of 110,154 missing records were added to the overseas arrivals and departures data for December.
+For February 2016, the ABS added 128,559 records to account for outgoing passenger cards missing from Kingsford Smith, Tullamarine, Eagle Farm and Adelaide.
+The ABS also added 96 records to account for a higher level of missing incoming passenger cards than expected from Darwin and Cairns airports.
+A total of 128,655 missing records were added to the overseas arrivals and departures data for February.
 Variables within these records that remained missing, due to the passenger card information not being available, were imputed.
 For further information, see the Data Quality Issues (Appendix 2) in the left hand side navigation bar under the Explanatory Notes tab.